Bristol Myers Squibb is one of nine pharma companies that make up the UK Biobank-Exome Sequencing Consortium (UKB-ESC).

 News & Perspectives

-UK Biobank consortiums unveil groundbreaking insights into human health and disease
+UK Biobank consortiums unveil groundbreaking study furthering revolutionary insights into human health and disease

 June 27, 2021

-This indispensable protein expression and genetic data enables research into the association between genetic variation and circulating protein levels, which in turn, will help to understand the links between genetics and human disease and support innovative drug development.
+This current project aims to increase the existing UKB dataset by ten-fold, further enabling research into the association between genetic variation and circulating protein levels.
+An expanded dataset of protein expression and genetic data will help to further establish known associations between genetics and human disease and support innovative drug development.

-Similarly, through the UK Biobank-Exome Sequencing Consortium (UKB-ESC), DNA sequencing data has been linked to existing genetic and lifestyle data within the database, enabling researchers to produce new health insights to aid the discovery of new treatments.
-Previously featured in Nature Genetics, the UKB-ESC published an analysis of the initial data and its potential value in drug development.
-Nature Reviews Genetics has also featured a research highlight on this work in a previous publication.
-The final data set, published in July 2022, is available to approved researchers through the cloud-based UKB Research and Analysis Platform.
+Findings from a 2023 UKB-PPP pilot project were published in the journal Nature and provided insight into human health and disease, revealing novel biological insights.
+Initial phase data from the UKB-PPP project have been widely used and cited by the scientific community, with more than 130,000 accesses.
+Similarly, through the UK Biobank-Exome Sequencing Consortium (UKB-ESC), DNA sequencing data have been linked to existing genetic and lifestyle data within the database, enabling researchers to produce new health insights to aid the discovery of novel treatments.
+The UKB-ESC previously published an analysis of the initial data and its potential value in drug development in Nature Genetics, also receiving a research highlight in Nature Reviews Genetics.

-The breadth of data across participants from different ancestral, demographic and phenotypic backgrounds underscores the importance of involving diverse groups in all facets of clinical research to inform the future of drug development and discovery.
+Tracking protein changes over time may help identify early disease markers and improve understanding of disease mechanisms at a molecular level in different patient populations.
+Such information can help identify which patients are most likely to benefit from certain treatments.
+Further, the breadth of data across participants from different ancestral, demographic and phenotypic backgrounds underscores the importance of involving diverse groups in all facets of clinical research to inform the future of drug discovery and development.

 Subscribe to Our stories alerts